South Carolina Cerebral Palsy Attorneys

-Cerebral palsy is a group of neurological disorders that affect movement, balance, and muscle control.
-Children with cerebral palsy encounter major developmental issues and serious health problems.
-About half of children with cerebral palsy suffer from learning disabilities.
+Cerebral palsy is a group of neurological disorders that harm a child’s physical development, impacting movement, balance, and motor control.
+About half of all children with cerebral palsy also have learning disabilities.

 Symptoms of cerebral palsy include: